Ultrasound Localization Microscopy

-Ultrasound Localization Microscopy (ULM) is an advanced ultrasound imaging technique.
+Ultrasound Localization Microscopy (ULM) is an advanced ultrasound technique used for animal and human imaging.
 By localizing microbubbles, ULM overcomes the physical limit of diffraction, achieving sub-wavelength level resolution and qualifying as a super-resolution technique.

 ULM is primarily utilized in vascular imaging.
-Because of its deep penetration depth and high resolution, tiny vessels deep within the tissue become visible.
+Because of its deep penetration depth and high resolution, micro-vessels deep within the tissue become visible, down to the capillary bed.
 This capability gives ULM a significant advantage in diagnosing diseases associated with microvascular development and angiogenesis, such as cancer, diabetes, and certain neurodegenerative diseases.

 Principle

 ULM animation with progressive reconstruction of a rat brain's vascularity.

+In imaging, resolution is the shortest distance between two structures that can be distinguished from each other.
+As in optical imaging, the resolution of ultrasound imaging is linked to the wavelength due to interference effects within this spatial scale.
+Depending on the imaging configuration and direction, the resolution limit is approximately half a wavelength.
+In ultrasound medical imaging, these wavelengths are on the order of millimeters, which often limits the resolution to a few hundred micrometers.
+Shortening the wavelength improves spatial resolution; however, this comes at the cost of increased attenuation, as higher-frequency waves (which correspond to shorter wavelengths) are more strongly absorbed or scattered by the medium.

+Super-resolution imaging is the ability to distinguish objects closer than the diffraction limit.
+In optical microscopy, several super-resolution techniques have been proposed, such as STED, SOFI, or single-molecule localization microscopy (SMLM).
+The 2014 Nobel Prize in Chemistry was awarded for the development of these techniques.
+SMLM relies on the light emission from several nearby fluorophores at separate times.
+Since they do not interfere, their positions can be localized with subwavelength precision.
+The image resulting from the accumulation of these localizations is super-resolved.

+ULM (Ultrasound Localization Microscopy) is the ultrasound analogue of SMLM.
+It uses microbubbles that scatter ultrasound waves, rather than fluorophores, which emit light.
+As microbubbles remains intravascular, their localization and tracking can yield a super-resolve map of the blood vessels.
 ULM requires multiple image frames that highlight microbubbles (MBs) and approximates the real vasculature by accumulating the located centroids of MBs across the frames.
 MBs, typically far smaller than the transmitted wavelength, act as point reflectors/emitters of ultrasonic waves, which re-emit waves in a nonlinear fashion.
 As such, their reflected ultrasound signals are strong and separable from the surrounding tissue, which has the effect of highlighting microvasculature.
 Their signals, however, are still subject to the diffraction limit, meaning that when two MBs are too close to each other (at a distance shorter than half of the transmitted wavelength), they become indistinguishable.

 ULM overcomes this limitation by controlling the sparsity of MBs to ensure minimal interference or overlap in their responses.
 Computation techniques are then applied to determine the location of each MB, specifically the centroid of its response.
 The accumulation of these located centroids should closely resemble the actual vasculature.

 The general workflow can be summarized as follows: